jeffliu6068/GMMchi/README.md

 4) If doing a full-scale screen or analysis, categorize all gene expresssions by running a for loop to apply GMMchi on each gene to recreate a categorized matrix with each sample cateogrized as 1, 2, or 3
 5) Run 2x2 table analysis on the categorized matrix

-# Available Tools in the GMMchisquare Package
+# Available Tools in the GMMchi Package

 ## Calculating Background Threshold